ubc/jupyter-canvas-api/README.md

 ## Notes

 - The API needs to be run as Root, as such the Enviroment Variables need to be accessable by Root.
 - On the Virtual Machine Deployment, the hourly rsync script is controlled by a SystemD Timer, rather than a cronjob.
+It should be simple to move back if desired.
 - On the docker/kubernetes deployment the hourly rsync script is controlled via cron.
 A script is placed into /etc/cron.hourly, and the /etc/crontab for that directory is triggered on the 17th minute.
 - When running the API call /snapshot_all there is a 1 hour cool down.
 If run sooner, it can take along time to complete.